prakashraj87/prakashraj87/README.md

 - 👋 Hi, I’m @prakashraj87
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internship
 - 📫 How to reach me +91 8797274666

 <!---